Decelium/launchpad/UnityCube/README.md

 # A Simple Unity Scene

-In this tutorial we will create a simple scene with Unity.
+In this tutorial we will use the Unity 3D editor to create a simple scene showing a cube on a landscape, build it in a format suitable for deployment on Decelium, and deploy it on Decelium.

 ## Prerequisites